-Step 1: Context Analysis

-Gain a comprehensive understanding of the event and the crisis response and be prepared to address misinformation, disinformation and hate narratives.
-This will help the city gather the content for its communications, as well as preempt questions and concerns on which it will be asked for comment.

-Step 2: Internal Capabilities Survey

-Staff and responsibilities:

-- Public spokespeople - Senior communications official (ideally someone proximate to the mayor or an elected leader) - · Communications staff responsible for different channels - Community engagement staff - Frontline services (e.g., education, health, etc.) - Stakeholder manager or focal point to work between agencies, nationally and locally
+Step 1: Context Gain a comprehensive understanding of the event and the crisis response and be prepared to address misinformation disinformation and hate narratives.
+This will help the city gather the content for its communications, as well as pre- Analysis empt questions and concerns on which it will be asked for comment.
+Step 2: Internal Capabilities Survey Staff and responsibilities: Public spokespeople Senior communications official (ideally someone proximate to the mayor or an elected leader) Communications staff responsible for different channels Community engagement staff Frontline services (e.g., education, health, etc.) Stakeholder manager or focal point to work between agencies, nationally and locally Channels: Official website Public social media accounts Public hotline Citizen contact database (for outreach via post or email) Local media (e.g., TV, radio, newspapers) Interfaith community, CSOs, public institutions (e.g., schools, hospitals, etc.)

-Channels:

-- · Official website

-- · Public social media accounts

-- · Public hotline

-- Citizen contact database (for outreach via post or email)

-- Local media (e.g., TV, radio, newspapers)

-- Interfaith community, CSOs, public institutions (e.g., schools, hospitals, etc.)

-- Internal channels and with other agencies, (e.g., police, education sector, health institutions)